 At steps four and five, the claims examiner looks to your employment history and ability to do work.
 At step four, they determine if you are able to perform your previous work.
 If you are unable to do your previous work, at step 5, the claims examiner determines if there is other types of work your would be able to perform.

-For nearly 20 years, Arkansas disability benefits lawyer Ken Kieklak has provided respected and trusted legal advice to people with Social Security questions in Arkansas.
-For your free and confidential legal consultation call us at 479-439-1843 or contact us online.
+For nearly 20 years, Fayetteville AR disability lawyer Ken Kieklak has provided respected and trusted legal advice to people with Social Security questions in Arkansas.
+For your free and confidential legal consultation call us at (479) 316-0438 or contact us online.